-The 25th GEC, hosted by Julio Ibarra and Jason Liu of Florida International University, provided an excellent forum for the GENI community to debate and discuss future plans as the GENI project approaches a milestone management transition from the GENI Project Office at BBN Technologies to a future Tomorrow’s Internet Project Office (TIPOFF).
+The 25th GENI Engineering Conference (GEC), hosted by Julio Ibarra and Jason Liu of Florida International University, provided an excellent forum for the GENI community to debate and discuss future plans as the GENI project approaches a milestone management transition from the GENI Project Office at BBN Technologies to a future Tomorrow’s Internet Project Office (TIPOFF).
 Over 100 participants from academia, industry and government came together to discuss: (1) Enhancements and new directions for the GENI infrastructure in order to support future needs of the networking, distributed systems and cloud computing communities and to attract research from other communities; (2) Interoperability between GENI and other US and International infrastructures; (3) GENI transition activities underway; and (4) Research and education activities currently underway on GENI.

 The GEC began with a plenary session where Ken Calvert of the NSF described the NSF vision for TIPOFF and its relationship with other recent infrastructure initiatives such as PAWR; Manu Gosain, Project Director of PAWR, described the structure and plans of the new project office; and Shannon Mckeen of RENCI reported on the mission, structure and operations of the newly formed Future Cyberinfrastructure Consortium.